Masterclass-Coupon-Discount-Get-50-OFF/.github/profile/README.md

 ### Does MasterClass have discounts?

-**Yes**, MasterClass frequently offers discounts like 50% off site-wide, 2-for-1 deals, and limited-time promo codes throughout the year.
+Yes, MasterClass frequently offers discounts like 50% off site-wide, 2-for-1 deals, and limited-time promo codes throughout the year.

 ### What is the cheapest way to get MasterClass?

-The cheapest option is through limited-time deals like the **$6/month** promo or by sharing a Duo or Family plan with others.
+The cheapest option is through limited-time deals like the $6/month promo or by sharing a Duo or Family plan with others.

 ### How to get a free MasterClass subscription?

-You can access MasterClass for free using a **30-day trial or a 14-day guest pass** shared by an existing member.
+You can access MasterClass for free using a 30-day trial or a 14-day guest pass shared by an existing member.

 ### Is MasterClass worth paying for?

-If you enjoy learning from top celebrities and experts in a binge-worthy, high-quality video format, **yes**, it’s worth every penny, especially with discounts.
+If you enjoy learning from top celebrities and experts in a binge-worthy, high-quality video format, yes, it’s worth every penny, especially with discounts.

-### Does MasterClass offer a Student Discount?

-Masterclass student discount is not available as of now, thus students can take advantage of current running offers.